emarchionni/SUITHER-calibration/README.md

 ## Code structure
 - Script.R: R-script containing all the steps to build the data set from raw data, estimating the missing time series, and to run the sampler
 - MCMC: folder containing the sampling function and a folder Initialization tables containing all the code needed to initialize table plus the file initial_tables.RData with the used initial tables
-    -Posterior inference: folder contanining a script for performing posterior inference and a script for MCMC diagnostics plus the estimated values and the pics produced
+- Posterior inference: folder contanining a script for performing posterior inference and a script for MCMC diagnostics plus the estimated values and the pics produced